| Read Time: 7 minutes | Elder Law

 Wills

 An elder law attorney can guide you through drafting your will, ensuring it meets strict will requirements.
-With your lawyer’s help, you can clearly state whom you want to receive assets from your estate.
+With your lawyer’s help, you can clearly state who you want to receive assets from your estate.
+Your will can also name an executor, nominate guardians for dependents, and provide funeral preferences.Ā

 Trusts